knightazura/ghost-sdk/Git-workflow.md

 Others start with [Draft] indicating the issue is a placeholder for some work we know we need to do, but we aren't 100% sure what it looks like yet.

-You may also see [Investigation] which is our equivalent of a spike, it usually means that the work to be done does not require a PR, but rather some testing or learning around how a particular approach might solve a problem.
+You may also see [Investigation] which is our equivalent of a spike.
+It usually means that the work to be done does not require a PR, but rather some testing or learning around how a particular approach might solve a problem.

 ### Pull Requests